 Trainer: Vinai teaches Advanced Excel Techniques, Dashboard Techniques using Excel, Data Interpretation and Analysis Training courses at Intellisoft.
 He has trained over 5000 students in over 18 countries, and regularly conducts Excel Workshops in Singapore, Malaysia, Indonesia, Australia, India, Dubai, Egypt, Zimbabwe, South Africa etc.

-Do you know that Microsoft Excel 2013 comes with a plethora of new features.
-It is worth investing the time to learn these features, and make the most of the latest and greatest spreadsheet software by Microsoft.
+Do you know that Microsoft Excel comes with a plethora of new features.
+It is worth investing the time to learn exciting Excel features, and make the most of the latest and greatest spreadsheet software by Microsoft.

-So what is so great about Microsoft Excel 2013?
+So what is so great about Microsoft Excel?
 Plenty.
-Our Master Trainer, Vinai Prakash take you to a tour of the new features in Excel 2013.
+Our Master Trainer, Vinai Prakash take you to a tour of the new features in Excel.